|Facilities Research Publications Patents Astronomy Software SSC Observatories Contact Us|

 SSCO developed and operated the Mount Wilson Observatory Online Telescope.
 This was the predecessor of LCRO.
 Upon its completion, the equipment was packaged and shipped for installation in Chile and became LCRO.

-SSCO still provides instructional and engineering support service to MWI CUREA and maintains the Phoenix 0.4m telescope in the Cook dome used by CUREA and other observers.
-SSCO also provided and maintains the Snow Solar Telescope Spectroscopic Imaging Camera Platform at MWI.
+SSCO still provides instructional and engineering support service to MWO SOAR and maintains the Phoenix 0.4m telescope in the Cook dome used by SOAR and other observers.
+SSCO also provided and maintains the Snow Solar Telescope Spectroscopic Imaging Camera Platform at MWO.

 SSCO built the Hoot-Vega Radio Telescope at the Vega-Bray observatory in Benson Arizona in 1998 and operated the observatory until untimely passing of Dr. Vega in 2003.
 SSCO in no longer affiliated with the observatory.